kareraisu/rasti.js/readme.md

 **navTo(pageName, navParams)**
 pageName : string, navParams : object (optional)
 Navigates to the given page.
-If navParams are provided, they are passed to the init function of the page.
+If navParams are provided, they are passed to the in() function of the page.

 **setTheme(themeName, mapName)**
 themeName : string, mapName : string (optional)
-Loads the given theme (either a default framework theme or else defined via the {themes} config property).
+Loads the given theme (either a default framework theme or else defined in the {themes} namespace).
 If a map name is provided, it will be first looked up in the theme and then -if not found- in the framework.
 If the map name is not found in neither, or is not provided, the default 'light' map will be used.

 **setLang(langName)**
 langName : string
-Loads the given language (which must be defined via the {langs} config property).
+Loads the given language (which must be defined in the {langs} namespace).

 **updateBlock($el, data)**
 $el : jQuery object, data : array or function (optional)
-Updates the options of the given element (which must be a rasti block or a select) according to the given data, or if no data argument is provided, to the data source specified in the [data] attribute of the element.
-This allows, for example, to create field dependency (fields whose options depend on other fields' values).
+Updates the options/items of the given element (which must be a rasti block, a select or a list) according to the given data, or if no data argument is provided, to the data source specified in the [data] attribute of the element.

-## Configuration
+## Namespaces

-Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, languages, "blocks" (custom elements), visual effects and utility methods via the following config properties, which are objects.
-These properties can be accesed from the app namespace or they can be extended using the config() method.
+Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, languages, "blocks" (custom elements), visual effects and utility methods via the following namespaces.
+These are just object properties of any given rasti instance and can be accesed directly as such (instance.namespace) or -just for the sake of code brevity- they can also be extended using the extend() method.

 **pages: {...}**
 Defines the pages of the app.
 Pages must be objects which can have any or all of the following properties:
 - url: a string which represents the page's url fragment identifier (aka 'hash'), which will be updated upon navigation (or will dictate navigation from the browser location bar).
 - init: a function with no arguments which is used to initialize the page state (this function is called once during app initialization).
+- in: a function which takes an optional 'navParams' object argument, used to update the page state upon navigation.
+This function is called everytime the user navigates into the page.
-- nav: a function which takes an optional 'navParams' object argument, used to update the page state upon navigation (this function is called everytime the user navigates to the page).
+- out: a function which takes an optional 'navParams' object argument, used to update the page state upon navigation.
+This function is called everytime the user navigates away from the page.

 **data: {...}**
 Defines the data sources available for binding to elements via the [data] attribute.
 For templates, data sources can be anything the template expects.
 For rasti blocks, data sources must be arrays of strings or arrays of objects with string properties 'value' and 'label'.